 AmCham North Macedonia is part of the U.S. Chamber of Commerce, which includes over 140 accredited AmCham chambers worldwide.
 We are also part of the European network of AmCham Chambers that has affiliates in almost all countries in Europe.
-Interesting fact is that the European Network has 45 offices present in 43 countries in Europe, bringing together 17,000 companies that employ over 20 million of people.
+An interesting fact is that the European Network has 45 offices present in 43 countries in Europe, bringing together 17,000 companies that employ over 20 million people.

 3. AmCham is known as the Chamber of “Big Companies”.
 Do you think there is a difference between AmCham and the other Chambers in the country?